Golden ears are a myth.

 It’s worth the small amount of time it takes.
 It’s a great skill to have, as it can significantly improve the quality and speed of your mixes.

 For example, if I notice a ringing on a drum, I can hear that it’s around 800Hz.
-It might not be exactly 800Hz, but that gives me an area to start in.
+It might not be exactly 800Hz, but that gives me an area to start in when I try to tame it with EQ.

 If I couldn’t identify the frequency of the ringing, it would take me much longer to find it.